tytydraco/yessleep/out/The_cabins_in_Alaska_are_reproducing.md

 Could have been high on the endorphins, could have been a faint glimmer of the bastard's withered humanity leaking through his broken exterior, but, truthfully, I think it was the setting sun that made him soft.
 Night was falling, dropping blanket after blanket of black satin over the desolate landscape, and he didn’t feel safe potentially dyin’ an asshole.

-Don’t want to be turned away from the pearly gates just for sayin’ a few nasty things you didn’t really mean.
+Don’t want to be turned away from the pearly gates just for sayin’ a few nasty things you didn’t really mean, right?

 We pulled our whimpering, slightly drunk comrade away from the crash and set him at the base of the sloping hill, up against the hull of a massive pine tree.
 The only snowmobile that was still running was my own, so I proposed I’d travel to the nearest dry village for help, with Yuka stayin’ behind.